tektoncd/plumbing/tekton/ci/README.md

   namespace: tektonci
 spec:
   params:
+    - name: gitRepository
+      description: The git repository that hosts context and Dockerfile
+    - name: gitRevision
+      description: The Git revision to be used.
     - name: checkName
       description: The name of the GitHub check that this pipeline is used for
     - name: gitCloneDepth